appsmithorg/appsmith-docs/how-to-guides/how-to-use-ElasticSearch-as-a-data-source-on-Appsmith.md

 ![Elastic-6](https://github.com/achintya-7/appsmith-docs/blob/v1.3/.gitbook/assets/Elastic-6.jpg)

 So let's try displaying our query data in the table.
 Now click on the settings icon and all you have to do is replace the table data value with your query data.
-In this case, the identifier of my query is Query1 so I will just put `Query1.data["hits"]["hits"]` inside {{}}.
+In this case, the identifier of my query is Query1 so I will just put `Defaulters.data.hits.hits` inside {{}}.
+Remember Defaulters is the name of the query.

 Now we will hide unwanted columns like _index, _type _score and _soruce.